-39 The policy burdens on the SOEs include over-capital intensity in a capital-scarcity economy due to the government's strategic goal and the burden of old-age pension and labor redundancy.
+43 The policy burdens on the SOEs include over-capital intensity in a capital-scarcity economy due to the government's strategic goal and the burden of old-age pension and labor redundancy.
 Because of these burdens, the government can not demand the SOEs to be accountable for their losses and need to subsidize the SOEs when losses occur.
 Furthermore, because it is hard to distinguish between policy-induced losses and operational losses, the SOEs can press the government to cover all its losses.
 Moral hazard becomes a serious problem in the SOEs (Lin, Cai and Li, 1998, 2001; and Lin and Tan 1999).
 The performance of SOEs were thus poor.

-40 The empirical evidence from EEFSU also shows that there does not exist a Aownership frontier≅, that is, efficient firms can be founded both in SOEs and private enterprises (Brada et al. 1994, 1997; Mencinger 1996; Pinto 1993, Frydman et al 1996, Sereghyova 1993, Jones 1997).
+44 The empirical evidence from EEFSU also shows that there does not exist a □ownership frontier□, that is, efficient firms can be founded both in SOEs and private enterprises (Brada et al. 1994, 1997; Mencinger 1996; Pinto 1993, Frydman et al 1996, Sereghyova 1993, Jones 1997).

-the heavy industry-oriented development strategy, the actual production point is B, as illustrated in figure 4 a..
-The big bang approach attempts to reform the economic system so that the existing stock of resources can be utilized more efficiently.
+resources can be utilized more efficiently.
 Diagrammatically, the approach attempts to move production from point B to point E. The stabilization, price liberalization, and privatization are necessary conditions for achieving this goal.
 This is because, to induce economic agents to move from B to E voluntarily, the agents should have a stable expectation about the economy, correct relative-price signals, and the incentives to respond to these price signals.
 The prescription of stabilization, price liberalization, and privatization is internally consistent.
 The scheme is equivalent to a replacement in a short sequence of the whole traditional Soviet-type planned system with a market system.